Paul Clarkson

 Overview

-I am a specialist social care academic and researcher and Deputy Director, Social Care and Society.
-I lead on research capacity development in social care through: management and supervision of staff; ensuring grant funding; and strategic planning and managment.
+Paul is a specialist social care academic and researcher and Deputy Director, Social Care and Society.
+He leads on research capacity development in social care through: management and supervision of staff; ensuring grant funding; and strategic planning and managment.

-I work actively with user and carers groups of people with dementia, the Greater Manchester Public Community Involvement and Engagement Forum, and organisations supporting recruitment of participants to research studies.
-I am Social Care Specialty Lead for the Greater Manchester NIHR Clinical Research Network with a role to develop support for recruitment to social care research studies.
-I am a member of the Applied Research Collaboration (ARC) Greater Manchester, Healthy Ageing Co-Investigator team.
+Paul works actively with user and carers groups in public participation and in particular evidencing new and inovative ways to promote public involvement and engagement in research.
+He is part of the Greater Manchester Public Community Involvement and Engagement Forum, and organisations supporting recruitment of participants to research studies.
+Paul is a member of the Applied Research Collaboration (ARC) Greater Manchester, Healthy Ageing Co-Investigator team.

-• Dissertation supervisor for Masters in Public Health and MA Social Work students.
+• Dissertation supervisor and examiner for MA Social Work students and developing research-informed teaching.

-• PhD supervisor for students at Manchester and other universities.
+• PhD supervisor and examiner for students at Manchester and other universities.

-• Tutor for Year 1 and 2 Personal Excellence Path (PEP) MBChB students
+• Tutor for Years 1 and 2 Personal Excellence Path (PEP) MBChB students.

 Biography

-I have worked in social care throughout my professional life; My background is in psychiatric and medical social work, including statutory work and assessment of cases of deliberate self harm of patients attending Accident & Emergency.
-I have held research appointments previously at the Institute of Psychiatry, London and St James's Hospital, Leeds.
+Paul graduated from the University of Central Lancashire in 1989 with a First Class Honours degree in Applied Social Science and worked in social care, and as a psychiatric and medical social worker, including statutory work and assessment of cases of deliberate self harm of patients attending Accident & Emergency departments.
+He has held research appointments previously at the Institute of Psychiatry, London and St James's Hospital, Leeds and holds an MSc in Psychiatric Social Work and a PhD in Community Medicine (Psychiatry)

-I am an active collaborator; with university researchers internationally, local authority and health staff and third-sector organisations.
-My current work is in the use of social care routine data, digital assessments and solutions for social care organisations, integrated data (between social care and the NHS), dementia support, improving social care research capacity and supervising post-graduate students in public health and social care research.
-I am a specialist senior social care research advisor for the North West NIHR Research Design Service.
+Paul is an active collaborator; with university researchers internationally, local authority and health staff and third-sector organisations.
+Paul's current work is in the use of social care routine data, digital assessments and solutions for social care organisations, integrated data (between social care and the NHS), mental health support and mental health social work; dementia support, improving social care research capacity and supervising post-graduate students in social care research.
+He is a specialist senior social care research advisor for the NIHR Research Support Service and its national Specialist Centre for Social Care.
+And is Social Care Specialty Lead for the NIHR Northwest Regional Research Delivery Network (RDN)

 Research interests

-My research interests are in analysis of routinely collected data; home support and community initiatives for dementia; the measurement of outcomes and well-being in dementia, particularly utility measurement for economic evaluation; evaluating integrated care; measurement of risk, frailty and social vulnerability in older people; cost-effectiveness analysis, with particular reference to social care; economic and micro-simulation modelling.
+Analysis of routinely collected data; home support and community initiatives for dementia; measurement of outcomes and well-being in dementia, particularly utility measurement for economic evaluation; evaluating integrated care; measurement of risk, frailty and social vulnerability in older people; cost-effectiveness analysis, with particular reference to social care; evaluating inovative public participation and involvement initatives.

 My collaborations